 In criminal investigations, the government will bring obstruction of justice charges against individuals who attempt to impede enforcement efforts by destroying evidence or providing false information to the government.
 The Division has pursued a number of obstruction cases in recent years, suggesting increased enforcement on this issue.
-Individuals also should note that, while the Division has had little success extraditing foreign nationals for antitrust violations (as explained further in question 9.2), obstruction of justice is prosecutable in nearly every jurisdiction, and thus could serve as a basis for extradition.
+Individuals also should note that, while the Division has had limited success extraditing foreign nationals for antitrust violations, obstruction of justice is prosecutable in nearly every jurisdiction, and thus could serve as a basis for extradition.

-In civil cases, similar practices may include fines, jury instructions to make an adverse inference against the defendant, or other sanctions the court deems appropriate.
+In civil cases, obstruction may result in fines, jury instructions to make an adverse inference against the defendant, or other sanctions the court deems appropriate.